phokchanrithisak/OmniVirtVRPlayer-Unity-Example/README.md

 }
 ```

 And ... done !
-That's all !
-Build project and run to test the VR Player.
+It is this easy !
+You can now build project and run to test the VR Player.

 ### Extra: Earn Money